aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/overview/installation/_index.md

 Follow the link for [Direct Download](https://releases.aspose.com/pdf/javascriptcpp/)

-Another way to install using Python.
-If you are using Linux or Mac OS X, everything is ready on your system.
+If there is no web server installed you can run the examples locally, using Python.
+So, if you are using Linux or Mac OS X, everything is ready on your system.
 If you are a Windows user, you can download the installation file from the Python home page:

 - go to [python.org](https://www.python.org/)
 - in the download section, select the link to Python "3.xxx"